codegik/architecture/fintech-payments/README.md

 **ML-based anomaly detection**
 - Use Debezium connectors to stream transaction data changes from Aurora PostgreSQL to Kafka topics.
 - Use Airflow and MLFlow to orchestrate periodic training jobs that consume transaction data from Kafka, train anomaly detection models, and store them in S3.
-- EMR clusters run Spark jobs to perform batch inference on recent transactions, scoring them for fraud risk.
+- EMR clusters run Spark jobs to perform inference on recent transactions, scoring them for fraud risk.
 - Fraud scores are written into Aurora PostgreSQL for real-time access by the Fraud Detection Service.

 ![img-fraud-detection-service.png](diagrams/img-fraud-detection-service.png)